JDASoftwareGroup/kartothek/docs/guide/getting_started.rst

 To store multiple dataframes into a dataset, it is possible to pass a collection of dataframes; the exact format will depend on the I/O backend used.

-Additionally, ``kartothek`` supports several data input formats, it does not need to always be a plain ``pd.DataFrame``.
+Additionally, Kartothek supports several data input formats, it does not need to always be a plain ``pd.DataFrame``.
 See :func:`~kartothek.io_components.metapartition.parse_input_to_metapartition` for
 further details.

-If table names are not specified when passing an iterator of dataframes, ``kartothek`` assumes these dataframes are different chunks of the same table and expects their schemas to be identical.
+If table names are not specified when passing an iterator of dataframes, Kartothek assumes these dataframes are different chunks of the same table and expects their schemas to be identical.
 A ``ValueError`` will be thrown otherwise.
 For example,